PanacheSoftware/PanacheLegalDocs/gettingstarted/1_dockercompose.rst

 The http ports to be spun up by the webserver.
 This should be set as **http://+:80**

-``ConnectionStrings__DefaultConnection``
+``ConnectionStrings__MySQL``

+If the image requires a database use this to specify a connection string to a MySQL database.

+``ConnectionStrings__MSSQL``

-If the image requires a database use this to specify a connection string.
-At present Panache Legal services only support SQL Server.
+If the image requires a database use this to specify a connection string to a MSSQL database.

 ``PanacheSoftware__CallMethod__APICallsSecure``